 - Format: Printed.

 - Best Feature: The price!
-At $9, These printable planners are fantastic even if you only pick and choose a few pages to print out (which is how I’ve used these in the past).
+At $9, This printable planner is fantastic even if you only pick and choose a few pages to print out (which is how I’ve used these in the past).

 - Why I like it: Jessica (aka Fish Mama) was one of the first bloggers I started reading back in the day.
 I love that she has a super detailed how-to on how she prints and sets up her planner for each year.